EthanHarp/Classical-Music-Genre-Predictor/README.md

 Final Thoughts

     The need for a project like this is auto classification of songs due to the sheer volume of songs.
+Some challenges during this figuring out how to deal with missing data for this dataset.
+Another challenge was figuring out how to improve the accuracy of models after initially setting them up.
+I was able to learn a lot about Data Science throughout this project.
+One way was learning various techniques I had never used before like imputation, table joins for enumeration, and general dataset manipulation.
+If I had more time and took some next steps with this project would be researching more about model parameters to try and increase the accuracy.
+The next evolution of this project would be having it predict all genres.